forseti-security/forseti-security/_docs/v1.1/guides/forseti-service-accounts.md

  inventory, scanning, and enforcement actions.
  * **[G Suite Groups service account](#g-suite-groups-service-account)**
  (optional): Used to inventory G Suite Groups and their members.
- Forseti Explain requires this to be enabled.
+ Forseti IAM Explain requires this to be enabled.
  * **[Forseti Explain service account](#forseti-explain-service-account)**
- (optional): Used to provide Explain functionality.
+ (optional): Used to provide IAM Explain functionality.

 When naming service accounts, it's best to use a descriptive name like `forseti-security` or `forseti-security-gsuite`.